Return to Matter Menu

 I. Physical Properties

-A physical property of a pure substance is anything that can be observed without changing the identity of the substance.
+A physical property of a pure substance is anything that can be observed without changing the identity (that is, the chemical nature) of the substance.
 The obervations usually consist of some type of numerical measurement, although sometimes there is a more qualitative (non-numerical) description of the property.
 There are many physical properties and each textbook will have a different list of examples.
 Here are some of the more common ones:

 melting point electrical conductivity color density boiling point thermal conductivity odor hardness